dotlang/language/Enhancements.md

 so, who is responsible for assigning private fields and calling private methods upon creation and how? constructor is responsible for all that and it has access to all privates.

-? - What if we have const fields (not re-assignable) but cannot determine their value in fields section?

-? - Provide a more explicit syntax to declare container class has an implementation for an empty method of contained class.
+Y - Provide a more explicit syntax to declare container class has an implementation for an empty method of contained class.
 In container: `int __member.method(int x) { return x+1;}`.
 Where `__member` is an exposed field which has `method` method empty. what will be type of `this` inside method body?
 Of course it cannot be contained class.
 So it will be container class.
 This may be a little confusing but is logical. but what does c++ do when a class override?
 It does not specify anything.
 But in C++ there is no composition but inheritance.
 By this way, we can provide implementation for multiple composed variables if they have methods with the same name. the advantage: it is explicit and more flexible.
 disadvantage: a little bit confusing.

+Y - What if we have const fields (not re-assignable) but cannot determine their value in fields section?
+`int x := 1; ... auto result = @(x: 5);` - does not make sense. assigning a dummy value.
+`int x :=; ... auto result = @(x: 5);` - is not beautiful. although makes sense.
+`const int x; ... auto result = @(x: 5);` - makes sense. but makes language more complex. but explicit is better!
+`const` can be used in field definition to denote a field which will not be assignable once it has been assigned a value either through `=` or `:=`.

+N - `const` is not good for a variable which can change.

+Y - Why `int x=6;x=7;x=8` is wrong? we are assigning new references to `x`.
+This does not mutate it's state. nothing is wrong if variable is not `const`.
+If it is const, then any second assignment of ref or value is error.

+? - can we have similar keyword for exposed? and for static? can we compose `exposed` and `const`? yes. we need a shorter and more beautiful keyword for `exposed`. ->`exp`? but `static` is good and short.

 ? - This whole `:=` and `=` and immutability and assignment and const is very confusing.
 Let's make it more clear and easy to udnerstand. if `x` is int and immutable , we can write `int x; x:=5; x=7;`?